vespakoen/docs/auth/usage.md

 		return 'The password is valid!';
 	}

-> **Note:** Before using the Auth class, be sure to [create the "password" column](/docs/auth/config) on your user table.

 <a name="login"></a>
 ### Logging In

-Logging a user into your application is simple using the **login** method on the Auth class.
+Logging a user into your application is simple using the **attempt** method on the Auth class.
 Simply pass the username and password of the user to the method.
 The login method will return **true** if the credentials are valid.
 Otherwise, **false** will be returned:

-	if (Auth::login('example@gmail.com', 'password'))
+	if (Auth::attempt('example@gmail.com', 'password'))
 	{
 	     return Redirect::to('user/profile');
 	}

 If the user's credentials are valid, the user ID will be stored in the session and the user will be considered "logged in" on subsequent requests to your application.

+> **Note:** To provide more flexiblity when working with third-party authentication providers, you are not required to pass a password into the **attempt** method.

 To determine if the user of your application is logged in, call the **check** method: